The Cynical Tourist's Guide To...North Dakota

 - Strong dislike of African-Americans

 So as you can probably see, the great state of North Dakota attracts all sorts of folks from all walks of life.
-It is a place of wonderment, and of unspeakable passion.
+Truly it is a place of wonderment.

 WHAT ELSE IS THERE TO DO IN NORTH DAKOTA?